DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

       for the BigQuery query, not the project containing the BigQuery tables.
       * Add the `Logging -> Logs Writer` role.
 This is needed for GKE logs to appear at https://console.cloud.google.com/logs/viewer
-    * Add the service account to the readers Google Group.
+    * In the project with the BigQuery dataset, make the service account a BigQuery Data Viewer.
   * Create cluster
     * Go to https://console.cloud.google.com/kubernetes/list and click `Create Cluster`
     * Change name to `elasticsearch-cluster`
     * Change `Machine type` to `4 vCPUs`.
 (Otherwise will get Insufficient CPU error.)
-    * Expand `More` and select the service account you just created.
+    * Click `Advanced edit` and under `Service account`, select the service account you just created.
+Click `Save`.
-    * Click `Create`
+    * Click `Create`.
   * After cluster has finished creating, run this command to point `kubectl` to the right cluster.
     ```
+    gcloud config set project EXPLORER_PROJECT
     gcloud container clusters get-credentials elasticsearch-cluster --zone MY_ZONE
     ```
-    `MY_ZONE` is the [zone where elasticsearch-cluster is running](https://console.cloud.google.com/kubernetes/list), e.g. `us-central1`.
+    `MY_ZONE` is the [zone where elasticsearch-cluster is running](https://console.cloud.google.com/kubernetes/list), e.g. `us-central1-a`.

 * Run Elasticsearch on GKE
   * Deploy Elasticsearch.
 From project root: